Radio Brockley is the dedicated hospital radio station for patients at the Royal National Orthopaedic Hospital in Stanmore, north west London.

 The Ruby Broadcast Weekend takes place around our birthday on 2nd October.
 The schedule included 40 celebrity voices, the return of many ex-members to present special shows, Alan Joyce and Lorraine Joyce interviewing all-time request chart favourite Cliff Richard, well known broadcaster Peter Young returning to the station where it all started for him in 1969 to present a special show, and a surprise visit on the Saturday afternoon from local resident and singer Alison Moyet.

 |2007||RB purchased an “Autoplus” automation system from Westcountry Broadcast.
 It’s part funded by the Rotary Club of Edgware and Stanmore with the aim for RB to become a 24/7 station.|

 |2008||David Rauch implements the online music catalogue.
 As well as being available in the studio, it allows members to plan shows and check if we have a particular piece of music from anywhere there is an Internet connection.
 The facility also records the requests we play, which assists in the compilation of our annual request chart.

 During our annual anniversary weekend we launch our 24/7 service.
-Although the music library on the system was very limited at this time, it has now grown to over 16,000 tracks, with 95% of our music sourced from the system.
+Although the music library on the system was very limited at this time, 99% of our music is now sourced from the system.